 One of the loveliest hotels in the Andaman Islands, the magical setting is only part of Jalakara’s appeal: within the seven-room hotel, guests will discover contemporary design, an infinity pool, a delicious culinary programme, activities ranging from yoga classes to stargazing sessions, and a supreme air of relaxation.
 To learn more about this splendid venue, read on for our interview with Mark Hill.
 He gives us tips on his Andaman musts – and tells us why the best massages happen in the middle of the jungle.

 Greaves: First, tell us: how did you come to open a boutique hotel in the Andaman Islands?

 Mark Hill: ‘Back in 2007, I had just sold my London restaurant business and was looking for the next step: ideally, somewhere that was the polar opposite to modern metropolitan living, and somewhere where I could build the hotel of my dreams.
-At that point, I only knew one person who had visited the Andaman Islands.
+At that point, I only knew one person who had been on holiday in the Andaman Islands.
 He gave me the following advice: “Do yourself a favour – just go.
 It’s paradise!”
 I went, he was right, and the rest is history.’

 For many travellers, the Andaman Islands are still quite unknown.
 What would you say are the islands’ top draws?

 ‘The Andamans have a unique combination of clean, crystal-clear sea, gorgeous white sand beaches, and a stunningly lush rainforest interior that runs right down to the beach.
 The diving is amazing, and the local people – and other tourists – are friendly and welcoming.’

 Your location is pretty paradisiacal – what are some of the natural highlights in the immediate vicinity of Jalakara?
 And what’s worth venturing to slightly farther afield?